 Instructor: Brad Hammill

-PHSR 702 Applied Analytic Methods for Population Health Sciences II
+POPHS 702 Regression Methods for Population Health

-PHSR 703 Introduction to Statistical Programming for Population Health Sciences I
+POPHS 703 Introduction to Statistical Programming for Population Health Sciences I

 Concurrent with POPHS 701

-PHSR 704 Introduction to Statistical Programming for Population Health Sciences II
+POPHS 704 Introduction to Statistical Programming for Population Health Sciences II

 Concurrent with POPHS 702

 Students will build on programming learned in POPHS 703 using the SAS Software System and R Statistical Computing Platform.
 Students will perform descriptive, statistical, and graphical analyses, and write maintainable code, test code for correctness, and apply basic principles of reproducibility.
-Programming and assignments will be closely connected with the methods and examples presented in the co-requisite applied analytic methods course POPHS 702.
+Programming and assignments will be closely connected with the methods and examples presented in the co-requisite regression methods course POPHS 702.

-PHSR 705 Topics in Population Health Sciences I
+POPHS 705 Introduction to Population Health Sciences

 Instructor: Virginia Wang